rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 Instead of npm install.
 However, that doesn't mean you can't use npm to download packages, but it means you'll have to do FFI and perhaps load/require the code differently.

-# Differences with haskell
+## Differences with haskell

-There's already a good write up of the differences on the purescript wiki, but here's some of my own encounters.
+There's already a good write up of the [differences between purescript and haskell][-diff] on the purescript wiki, but here's some of my own encounters.

 - No syntactic sugar for lists
 - No syntactic sugar for tuples (and tuples are pairs only...no 3+ element tuples)